You stop hearing the story late and start moving while the window is still calm.

 If you've ever closed a laptop and gone to bed because you weren't sure you'd earned the right to send a cold email — and three weeks later watched somebody else get into the round — this movement is for you.

 That’s the moment the seven shifts below were written for.
-The before-and-after isn’t aesthetic.
-It’s the difference between being the investor who closes the laptop and the investor who sends the email at 11:07 p.m. with the merge graph attached.
+The before-and-after is not aesthetic.
+It’s the difference between closing the laptop and sending the email while the signal is still early enough to matter.

 The four other sentences live on the full manifesto — what we’re tired of watching, what we believe, what we refuse, the seven pillars, the named enemy, who’s on the bus.